jkninja238/huckberry-frontend/README.md

 ### Project Goal
-Please build out a pixel-perfect re-creation of our current Header Navigation and populate it with data provided in the `NavigationData.json` file.
+Please build out a pixel-perfect re-creation of our current Header Navigation and populate it with data provided in the `src/assets/NavigationData.json` file.
+You will also find the logos and icons needed in that folder as well.

 * Style should be pixel perfect (use web tools inspector for help on finding Font Size and Colors).
 * Should function the same as it does on https://huckberry.com/